Last Updated on January 27, 2024 by Carrie Stephens

-Most caiques are affectionate.
-They’ll sit on your shoulder and nuzzle against your neck.
-You may even receive a few gentle nips at your ear or preening of the hair.
+Caiques are loving birds that sit on your shoulder and nuzzle against your neck.
+You may even receive gentle nips at your ear, or they’ll preen your hair.

 Caique Behavioral Problems

-Besides being avian comedians, they’re also stubborn and willful.
+Besides being natural comedians, caiques are stubborn and willful.
 If a caique doesn’t want to do something, don’t force them.
-Training needs to be consistent, or the caique will grow rebellious.
+Training needs to be consistent, or a caique will grow rebellious.

-Caiques get distressed when left alone or get bored, so they may:
+Caiques grow distressed when left alone or get bored, so they may:

 This can all be resolved with training, but caiques have good memories and may revert to bad habits.